preenu91/ToDo-List-Console-App/README.md

 - Easy to use menu-driven interface

 ## How to Run

-1. Clone the repository:
+1. Clone the repository

-2.Open the project in Visual Studio or your preferred IDE.
+2. Open the project in Visual Studio or your preferred IDE.

-3.Compile and run the project.
+3. Compile and run the project.

 4.Follow the on-screen menu to manage your tasks.